mongodb/docs/source/reference/replica-status.rst

 .. note::

-   The :option:`mongod` that you issue the :mongodb:command:`replSetGetStatus` command to needs to have replication enabled, and be a member of a replica set for this command to return successfully.
+   The :option:`mongod` that you issue the :command:`replSetGetStatus` command to needs to have replication enabled, and be a member of a replica set for this command to return successfully.

-.. seealso:: The ":js:func:`rs.status()`" function in the :option:`mongo` shell provides a wrapper around the :mongodb:command:`replSetGetStatus` command.
+.. seealso:: The ":js:func:`rs.status()`" function in the :option:`mongo` shell provides a wrapper around the :command:`replSetGetStatus` command.
 Also consider the ":doc:`/replication`" documentation index for more information on replication.

 Statuses
 --------

-.. js:data:: rs.status.set
+.. status:: rs.status.set

-   The ``set`` value is the name of the replica set, configured in the :mongodb:setting:`replSet` setting.
+   The ``set`` value is the name of the replica set, configured in the :setting:`replSet` setting.

-.. js:data:: rs.status.date
+.. status:: rs.status.date

    The value of the ``date`` field is an :term:`ISODate` of the current time, according to the current server.
-Compare this to the value of the :js:data:`members.lastHeartbeat` to find the operational lag between the current host and the other hosts in the set.
+Compare this to the value of the :status:`members.lastHeartbeat` to find the operational lag between the current host and the other hosts in the set.

-.. js:data:: rs.status.myState
+.. status:: rs.status.myState

    The value of the ``myState`` value reflect state of the current replica set member.
 An integer between ``0`` and ``9`` represents